 The fastest way to kill a succulent is with too much TLC – and too much water.
 Unlike typical houseplants, they stash water in their leaves or roots, which act like a reservoir to slake the plant's thirst.
 To avoid overwatering, water only enough to keep leaves from withering.

 Clues that a plant needs watering include shrinking or puckering leaves or normally shiny leaves that appear dull.
 If you suspect it's time to water, shove a finger into soil two knuckles deep to make sure it's dry.

 When you water, apply enough so it runs out drainage holes.
 Empty the drainage saucer so plants don't sit in water overnight.
 About 95% of houseplants need soil to dry out almost completely before watering.

 Succulents experience strongest growth during spring and summer.
 Growth slows in fall, and winter is a time of rest.
 Fertilize lightly or not at all during winter.
 In warmer months, feed plants 3-4 times.
-Use a standard houseplant fertilizer for most succulents, but keep in mind that it is easy to over fertilize these plants.
+Use a standard houseplant fertilizer, but keep in mind that it is easy to over fertilize these plants.
 In most cases, they should be fed lightly or about half what you would feed a regular houseplant.